Members of University Court

 - Fellow of the Royal Society for Arts, Manufactures and Commerce (RSA)

-- Non-Executive Director at the Scottish Government
+- Non-Executive Director of the Scottish Government

-- Member of the Institute of Directors
+- Member of the Institute for Fiscal Studies

 Relevant interests of connected persons: